Mark Wheatley (politician): 2016 sponsored legislation

 Wheatley passed one of the three bills he introduced, giving him a 33.3% passage rate.
 He did not floor sponsor any legislation during 2016.

 Personal life

 Unlike the majority of the Utah legislature, who are members of the Church of Jesus Christ of Latter-day Saints, Wheatley is a Roman Catholic.
+His wife, Josie Valdez, was the 2008 Utah Democratic lieutenant gubernatorial nominee, and she also served as the vice chair of the Utah Democratic Party from 2012 until 2015.